vrmedina/j_quadrilateral/README.md

 # Java Quadrilateral's Area and Perimeter calculator program
-A simple Java program to calculate the area and perimeter of quadrilaterals
+[NetBeans] A simple Java program to calculate the area and perimeter of quadrilaterals